 Early spring sunlight filtered through crisp air, and birdsong rang out sweet and clear.
 I stepped delicately through my surroundings, cautiously examining the trees whose pale limbs arched above my head.
 Last year’s leaves made a spongy layer on the forest floor.
 I walked forward and felt a calm clarity percolate like a stream through my conscience.

 I came back to the forest nearly every day.
 I kept lists of all the birds I heard, as if making note of conversations with old friends.
 Drab leaf litter served as the constant backdrop of the post-winter landscape.
 But as spring progressed, I noticed patches of fresh color emerging from the brown—spring ephemerals, delicate plants that only live for a short window in spring.

 One of the more interesting ephemerals possessed two broad leaves with a faintly-red stalk.
-After some investigation, I discovered that they were wild leeks or ramps.
+After some investigation, I discovered that they were wild leeks, colloquially known as ramps.
 I was amazed by the massive colony of leeks that had sprung out of nowhere to blanket the forest floor with green.
 Their garlicky pungence intrigued me, so the day after a rainstorm, I pulled one from the damp soil to reveal a perfectly-rounded white onion bulb.